FREQUENTLY ASKED QUESTIONS

 Question 12: Is there a requirement for the number of people with/without disabilities to be involved in the project?

 Answer: There is no specific number.
-However, the Council is very committed to the concept of meaningful participation of people with disabilities in all aspects of the projects it funds.
-“Meaningful participation of people with disabilities” is one of Council’s mandatory requirements for its projects.
+However, the Council strongly believes in the meaningful participation of people with disabilities in all its funded projects.
+It is a mandatory requirement for all projects.

 Question 13: Is there a restriction against faith-based organizations?

 Answer: No, there is no restriction.
-However, Council funding may not be used to pay for religious activities or faith-based instruction.
+However, you cannot use Council funding to pay for religious activities or faith-based instruction.

-Question 14: Over the next year we aim to secure a mobile van to support this effort.
-Would this grant be appropriate for the organization to apply?
+Question 14: Over the next year, our goal is to get a mobile van to support our efforts.
+Can our organization apply for this grant to help with that?

 Answer: As described, no. A van would be considered a major piece of equipment.